Monta Ellis: Indiana Pacers (2015–2017)

 On July 14, 2015, Ellis signed a four-year, $44 million contract with the Indiana Pacers.
 He appeared in 81 games in 2015–16, all as a starter, sitting out only the regular-season finale ahead of the playoffs.
 On January 10, 2016, he had a season-high 13 assists in a 107–103 overtime loss to the Houston Rockets.
 On January 30, Ellis scored a season-high 32 points and had nine rebounds to lead the Pacers to a 109–105 overtime win over the Denver Nuggets.
 He finished the regular season averaging 13.8 points on 43 percent shooting, including 31 percent from the 3-point line.
 Turnover prone, he averaged 2.5 turnovers during the regular season and 2.4 during the playoffs.

 In the Pacers' season opener on October 26, 2016, Ellis recorded 19 points, seven rebounds, seven assists and three steals in a 130–121 overtime win over the Dallas Mavericks.
 He failed to surpass that scoring mark for the rest of the season, scoring 19 points twice in November and again in March.
 On December 10, he injured his groin in the first half of the Pacers' comeback win over the Portland Trail Blazers.
 He subsequently missed the next eight games with a strained right groin.
 Upon returning from injury, he lost his starting spot to Glenn Robinson III.
-In 74 games, he made 33 starts and averaged 8.5 points, 2.8 rebounds, 3.2 assists and 1.1 steals in 27.0 minutes per game.
+In 74 games, he made 33 starts and averaged 8.5 points, 2.8 rebounds, 3.2 assists, and 1.1 steals in 27.0 minutes per game.

 On July 6, 2017, Ellis was waived by the Pacers.
 He was paid by the Pacers through the 2021–22 season.

+Executive career

+On August 7, 2026, it was announced that Ellis would serve as the general manager at Alcorn State.